fullstack-development/developers-roadmap/frontend/junior-3/ts.md

   * `Parameters<T>`
   * `InstanceType<T>`
   * `ThisType<T>`
-* Для чего предназначены Conditional Types?
+* What are Conditional Types for?
-  * Как проявляется дистрибутивность в Conditional Types?
+  * How is distributivity displayed in Conditional Types?
-  * Как удалить составной тип из union type с помощью Conditional Types?
+  * How to remove a composite type from union type using Conditional Types?
-  * Допускается ли использовать Conditional Types совместно с Mapped Types?
+  * Is it allowed to use Conditional Types together with Mapped Types?
-  * Для чего нужен `infer`? Допускается ли использовать `infer` для типов не являющихся Conditional Types?
+  * What is `infer` for?
+Is it allowed to use `infer` for types that are not Conditional Types?
-* Возможно ли в TypeScript объявление рекурсивных type Aliases?
+* Is it possible to declare recursive type Aliases in TypeScript?

-### Ресурсы
+### Resources

 * [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/advanced-types.html)
 * [How 2 TypeScript: Serious business with TypeScript's infer keyword](https://dev.to/miracleblue/how-2-typescript-serious-business-with-typescripts-infer-keyword-40i5)